usnistgov/ndn-dpdk/iface/ethface/README.md

 * IPv4 fragments are not accepted.

-* If multiple RX queues are being used, NDNLPv2 reassembly does not work.
+* If a VXLAN face has multiple RX queues, NDNLPv2 reassembly works only if all fragments of a network layer packets are sent with the same UDP source port number.
+  NDN-DPDK send path and the VXLAN driver in the Linux kernel both fulfill this requirement.

 ## Memif Face